Skip to content

 Commissioning source or OTSMaxwell AFB, AL or source dependentOTS 8.5 weeksOfficership fundamentals

-EOD screening and preparatory trainingVerify current sequenceVerify current lengthSpecialty screening and fundamentals
+EOD screening and preparatory trainingVerify current sequenceVerify current lengthSpecialty screening and technical fundamentals

-First assignment OJTEOD flight or CE unit12-24 monthsTeam readiness, response leadership, local mission set
+First assignment OJTEOD flight or CE unit12-24 monthsTeam readiness, response leadership, and local mission set

-The public Air Force EOD technician page currently shows an EOD Preliminary Course at Sheppard AFB followed by Naval School Explosive Ordnance Disposal at Eglin AFB.
-Because the public site does not separately map the officer pipeline, this page uses that enlisted baseline as the clearest official indicator of the mission’s training intensity while telling candidates to verify current officer sequencing directly.
+The public Air Force EOD technician page currently shows this two-school pipeline as the enlisted qualification path.
+Because the public site does not separately map the officer pipeline, this page uses that enlisted baseline as the clearest official indicator of training intensity.
+Candidates should verify the current officer sequencing with an accession source, as the officer pipeline may differ in structure or sequence from the enlisted one.

 Before you ever reach that stage, get the commissioning fundamentals right with the AFOQT study guide.